rishitaa25/rishitakollu/README.md

 <p>

-Worked on interdisciplinary data science projects addressing real-world public policy challenges using large public datasets.
 Developed data-processing pipelines, statistical analyses, geographic visualizations, and interactive dashboards to communicate research findings for state and community stakeholders.

 Presented research findings at the Data Science for the Public Good Symposium and contributed to publicly available project reports.